-The most practical, cost efficient and basic type of water filtration is a charcoal carbon filter.
-As an active carbon filter, it has been proven to be very efficient for removing certain impurities and improving the taste and clarity of drinking water.
+The most practical, cost-efficient and basic type of water filtration is a charcoal carbon filter.
+As an active carbon filter, it has been proven to be very effective for removing certain impurities and improving the taste and clarity of drinking water.
 It absorbs sediment and pollutants, plus removes chlorine, heavy metals, and odors.

 Because these filters offer good performance under certain conditions and are have the simplest installation, they have a multitude of home applications including keeping a fish aquarium's water from getting murky.

 Coal is the most common element used to activate carbon filters, but manufacturers will often enhance the carbon by using other elements or layers and blends of materials in their designs, including spun fibers.
-Such layered filters are considered more effective since they have the ability to filter smaller particles from the water.
+Such layered filters are considered more effective since they can filter smaller particles from the water.

-It really depends on what the filter is designed to achieve in filtering out waterborne particles.
+It depends on what the filter is designed to achieve in filtering out waterborne particles.

 This is referred to as microns, with the higher number being the worst or least effective and the smallest number being the best.
 A higher micron number means it can only remove large particles, but one with a rating of 0.05 microns will filter out minute particles - being most effective.

 Carbon filters should not be confused with sediment or sand filters usually installed at the home's main water intake.
-These are effective in removing sand, soil, silt and other sediment.
-I should also add that filters, in general, are not helpful in reducing hard water.
-As effective as carbon filters are, they are limited by design and cannot reduce the amount of bacteria and microbes in water.
+These are effective in removing sand, soil, silt and other sediments.
+It should be noted that filters, in general, are not helpful in reducing hard water.
+As effective as carbon filters are, they are limited by design and cannot reduce the number of bacteria and microbes in water.